NanoPish/arcane/README.md

 ## Microservice design pattern

-As it is my first time using Flask and after reading flask frameworks documentations and design patterns from various authors I decided to follow Aj Pryor [Flask best practices](http://alanpryorjr.com/2019-05-20-flask-api-example/)'s patterns for building "testable, scalable, and maintainable APIs".
+As it is my first time using Flask and after reading flask frameworks documentations and design patterns from various authors I decided to follow Aj Pryor's [Flask best practices](http://alanpryorjr.com/2019-05-20-flask-api-example/) patterns for building "testable, scalable, and maintainable APIs".

 "In a nutshell, Flask requests are routed using RESTplus Resources, input data is validated with a Marshmallow schema, some data processing occurs via a service interacting with a model, and then the output is serialized back to JSON on the way out, again using Marshmallow.
 All of this is documented via interactive Swagger docs, and flask_accepts serves as glue that under-the-hood maps each Marshmallow schema into an equivalent Flask-RESTplus API model so that these two amazing-but-somewhat-incompatible technologies can happily be used together."